 Course reflections should be 2-3 double-spaced pages, PDF-format, 1-inch margins, 12-point font, with your name on the top of the first page.
+Please indicate that it is a COURSE REFLECTION.
 If you have any questions (e.g., suitable topics, etc.), feel free to contact Professor Ames.